planetarysoftware/TSC/Contributing.md

 requests (PRs).
 This applies to all changes to documentation, code, binary files, etc. Even long term committers and TC members must use pull requests.

-No pull request can be merged without being reviewed.

 In general, the submitter of a PR is responsible for making changes to the PR.
 Any changes to the PR can be suggested by others in the